SoftwareHeritage/swhapguide/swhap@inria.md

 	git add -A
 	git commit -m "V1 of MySoftware"

+If you do not have an email address for the historical author, you still need to update it with an empty value, to avoid your own default email address to be used instead `export GIT_AUTHOR_EMAIL="<>"`.

 We also need to add an annotated tag to this version.
 For version 1 of MySoftware, here is the command we used, you can adapt it to your needs: